-Whole grains such as jowar, bajra, oats and ragi are rich in protein, which keeps you satiated longer, delays hunger pangs and provides energy.
+Whole grains such as jowar, bajra, oats, and ragi are rich in protein, which keeps you satiated longer, delays hunger pangs, and provide energy.
 They also contain a lot of complex carbohydrates and fibre.
 This allows for slow release of energy so that you can keep going through the day.

 Nuts are a rich source of healthy fats such as Omega 3 and Omega 6 that make you feel full for a longer time.
 Dry Fruits have nutrients condensed in a tiny package, that can be ideal for a fasting stomach.
 They are rich in fiber and antioxidants making them the perfect ingredient to jump start calorie intake.

-Our body produces a lot of heat when we are fasting because of the acids created.
-To neutralise that effect, opt for you can have something with probiotics such as yogurt or curd.
+Our body produces a lot of heat when we are fasting because of the acids created in the empty stomach.
+To neutralise that effect, opt for yogurt or curd.
 These are also rich in probiotics and aid in digestion.
 You can make a nice dessert with yogurt and fruits.
 Both are extremely beneficial.

-While natural sharbats are great, synthetic ones such as Roohafza are a big no-no because they contain a lot of sugar and are synthetic.
-Make a drink with skimmed milk and basil or chia seeds.
+While natural sharbats are great, synthetic ones such as Rooh Afza are to be avoided, as they contain artificial flavour and copious amounts of sugar.
+Instead, make a drink with skimmed milk and basil or chia seeds.
 Add beetroot for that rosy colour.
 Chia seeds retain water, thereby improving hydration.
 The seeds contain fibre, aiding digestion, and providing energy.

 Keep these tips in mind and it will be happy fasting – and happy feasting – this Ramzan!